 - 1 Meet general admission requirements as listed in the "Admission and Financial Information" catalog section. - 2 Possess a bachelor's degree from an accredited college or university with a minimum 2.5 grade point average (4.0 scale), with a minimum of 32 semester credits in general studies, including such courses as English composition, speech, history, psychology, and sociology. - 3 | Submission of five essays on topics spelled out in the application. - 4 | Submission of three references, two of which are from a "ministry context," one completed by a peer or colleague in ministry and one by a board member or elder from the applicant's organization.
-The third reference may be a "personal" reference. - 5 Demonstrate at least five years of ministry leadership experience. - 6 As a cohort-based program, admission to the cohort is limited and requires a permission of the cohort supervisor.
+The third reference may be a "personal" reference. - 5 Through the submission of a profesional resumé, demonstrate at least five years of ministry leadership experience. - 6 As a cohort-based program, admission to the cohort is limited and requires a permission of the cohort supervisor.
 All applicants must be approved by the cohort supervisor.